-Let’s look at an example: typical roof – a ranch house that is 26 feet wide by 48 feet long, and has a roof pitch of 5 in 12.
-The size of such a roof is 1350 sq. ft., and with waste of 10%, the roofer will need about 1485 sq. ft.
-(15 squares) of shingles or other roofing material.
+Let’s look at an example: typical roof – a ranch house that is 26 feet wide by 48 feet long, and has a pitch of 5 in 12.
+The size of such a roof is 1350 sq. ft.
+With waste of 10%, the contractor will need about 1485 sq. ft.
+(15 squares) of shingles or other material.

-Whether the roofer calculates their job per square of roofing area or per square of roofing materials to be installed, the overall number should be about the same.
+Whether the roofer calculates this job per square of roof area, or per square of materials to be installed, the overall number should be about the same.

-Having cost of materials in mind, the roofer already knows how long such a roof should take to install, and how many roofers he/she will need on the job – this provides the cost of labor, including taxes and workers comp insurance.
+Having the cost of materials in mind, he already knows how long such a job should take, and how many installers + laborers he will need.
+This provides the cost of labor, including taxes and workers comp insurance.

-Cost of doing business, or overhead cost is what can differ the most among roofing contractors.
-However, these are still similar for most licensed / insured contractors.
-What affects the overhead costs is the type and amount of advertising that a contractor does, office expenses, equipment / trucks / fuel, and cost of Worker’s Compensation insurance.
+The cost of doing business, or overhead is what can differ the most among contractors.
+However, it is still similar for most licensed / insured roofers.
+Overhead will be higher depending on the type and amount of advertising done, office expenses, equipment / trucks / fuel, and the cost of Worker’s Compensation insurance.

 Worker’s Comp can range from 25% to over 40% of the payroll, depending on the state in which the company operates and past incidents.
 If the company had on the job injuries, the Worker’s Comp rate can jump over 10% easily.